Holtorf Medical Group

 Thyroid disorders are common but often misdiagnosed.
 Approximately 20 million Americans suffer from some form of a thyroid disorder, according to the American Thyroid Association.
 However, up to 60% are unaware they have a thyroid issue or have been misdiagnosed with another condition.
 To learn more about when to consult a doctor about your thyroid, read our article, When is the Best Time to Have Your Thyroid Levels Tested.

 At Holtorf Medical Group, our doctors are trained to provide you with cutting-edge testing and innovative treatments to properly diagnose and treat your autoimmune thyroid disease, optimize your health, and improve your quality of life.
-If you think you are suffering from thyroid dysfunction, call us at 877-508-1177 to see how we can help you!
+If you think you are suffering from thyroid dysfunction, contact us to see how we can help you!

 Holtorf Medical GroupThe Holtorf Medical Group specializes in optimizing quality of life and being medical detectives to uncover the underlying cause of symptoms, rather than just prescribing medications to cover-up the symptoms.
 We are experts in natural, prescription bioidentical hormone replacement and optimization, complex endocrine dysfunction, fibromyalgia, chronic fatigue syndrome and Lyme disease.
 We’ve dedicated our practice to providing you the best in evidenced-based, integrative medicine that’s not only safe and effective, but provides measurable results.